himanshumps/pertaas-couchbase-go/README.md

-# pertaas-couchbase-go
+# Go application for couchbase upsert
-Go application to upsert messages in couchbase database
+Go application to upsert messages in couchbase database.
+It takes the env variables from secrets/couchbase-secret for its functionality